Komlan Amewou

-Komlan Amewou (born 15 December 1983 is a Togolese former professional footballer who played as a midfielder.
+Komlan Amewou (born 15 December 1983) is a Togolese former professional footballer who played as a midfielder.
+He capped for the Togo national team.

 Club career

 Amewou was born in Lomé, Togo.
 In January 2008 he moved from Togo-based club OC Agaza to Norwegian club Strømsgodset IF.
 Before moving back to Togo he was one of the best midfielders in Ghana, he played for Heart of Lions in Kpandu.

 On 11 June 2010, the French Ligue 2 club Nîmes Olympique signed the Togolese midfielder on a three-year contract, he joined for an undisclosed fee from Strømsgodset IF.

 International career

 Amewou was a member of the Togo national team.

 In 2013 he played in all matches at 2013 Africa Cup of Nations where his team reached the quarter-finals.